gdevaney/March-Madness-Predictions/README.md

 - Average_score_diff: Average score difference in all previous matchups between two competing teams.
 - Percent_fg_diff: Difference in seasonal field goal percentage between teams at the time of their matchup.

+### Model Selection
+I used GridSearchCV and Mean Squared Error as a loss metric on a Random Forest Regressor to determine the best blend of hyperparameters for regression.

+Most effective hyperparameters:

+100 random trees in the forest
+2 features used in bootstrapping a minimum of 10 samples per leaf a minimum of 32 samples required ot split a tree

+## Observed Results
+As shown in the analysis tab of the March_Madness_2023.xlsx file, the Mean Average Error across all tournament games was 9.18 points.
+Considering the chaotic nature of the tournament, this is a very accurate result.
+My model chose UCLA to win the tournament; however, the model was unable to capture injuries prior to the tournament - UCLA's best player was injured the game before the tournament began - which can lead to inaccurate assumptions on team performance throughout the tournament.
+In future years, I will create a separate binary classifier using similar features to predict win probabilities instead of spread values.
+This should lead to better bracket performance.

 ## Folders
-### Data
+#### Data - folder containing the following files:

-- tourney_games: historical results (winning score/losing score) for all previous tournament games
+- MNCAATourneyCompactResults: historical results (winning score/losing score) for all previous tournament games
-- season_games: historical results (winning score/losing score) for all previous regular season games
+- MRegularSeasonCompactResults: historical results (winning score/losing score) for all previous regular season games
-- tourney_games_detail: historical in-depth game statistics (field goal pct., 3 point pct., etc.) for all previous tournament games
+- MNCAATourneyDetailedResults: historical in-depth game statistics (field goal pct., 3 point pct., etc.) for all previous tournament games
-- season_games_detail: historical in-depth game statistics (field goal pct., 3 point pct., etc.) for all previous regular season games
+- MRegularSeasonDetailedResults: historical in-depth game statistics (field goal pct., 3 point pct., etc.) for all previous regular season games
-- seeds: historical data aligning teams to their respective tournament seed
+- MNCAATourneySeeds: historical data aligning teams to their respective tournament seed
-- massey: historical data containing weekly rankings for all eligible tournament teams
+- MMasseyOrdinals_thru_Season2023_Day128: historical data containing weekly rankings for all eligible tournament teams
-- test_games: template for final output file with predictions for every possible game
+- SampleSubmission2023: template for final output file with predictions for every possible game
-- teams: maps team names to team ID's
+- MTeams: maps team names to team ID's

 ## Files
+- March_Madness_2023.ipynb: Jupyter notebook containing all featuring engineering, model selection, and spread predicting code
+- submission2023.csv: Output of Jupyter notebook, contains spread predictions for every potential 2023 March Madness matchup
+- March_Madness_2023.xlsx: Contains the bracket created following submission2023.csv predictions and an analysis on model error in terms of point differentials

 ## References:
 <a id="ref1"></a> [1] Jeff Sonas, Maggie, Will Cukierski.
 (2023).
 March Machine Learning Mania 2023.
 Kaggle. https://kaggle.com/competitions/march-machine-learning-mania-2023.